CLUBB-SILHS: A parameterization of subgrid variability in the atmosphere: Closures that do not use CLUBB's PDF

 The parameterization of pressure perturbation terms can be illuminated by writing a Poisson equation for pressure.
 To do so, we write the equation for the $i$th component of perturbation velocity.
 This is obtained by subtracting the equation for the mean wind from the equation for the total wind \citep[][Eqn.~4.1.1]{stull1988a}:

 Assume that the fluid is Boussinesq.
+That is, we assume that buoyancy appears nowhere in the fluid equations except alongside the acceleration due to gravity, $g$.
 Now exploit this assumption in order to pull $u_j'$ from the $u_j' \partial u_i'/\partial x_j$ term inside the derivative.
 Then, in order to eliminate the time derivative, take the divergence of this equation.
 That is, apply $\partial/\partial x_i$ to all terms in the above equation.
 The result is \citep[e.g.,][]{gibson_launder_1978_press} or \citep[Eqn.~11.9,][]{pope_00a}:

 where $p'$ is a pressure perturbation and $\theta_v$ is the virtual potential temperature.
 To derive the mean strain term, we have assumed that the fluid is Boussinesq.

 Eqn.~\ref{eq:press_Poisson} may be interpreted by means of an analogy to electrostatics, which obeys a similar equation \citep[Section 7.2,][]{houze_93a}.
 Each source term in Eqn.~\ref{eq:press_Poisson} is analogous to a distribution of electrical charge.
 The pressure perturbation is analogous to the electrostatic potential induced by that charge distribution.